vogonsorg/QDOS/README.md

 ---------------------------------------------------------

-Because QDOS has supports for extended limits and other new features, the system requirements are higher compared to original Quake.
+Because QDOS has supports for extended limits and other new features, the system requirements are slightly higher compared to original Quake.

 If you're going to simply play on QUAKE.SHMACK.NET or stock single player the requirements are the same as original Quake.